COVID-19: Q&A for Texas Oncology Patients and Caregivers

 As a cancer patient, am I at additional risk for catching COVID-19?

-Patients with compromised immune systems, including many cancer patients, are more susceptible to viruses, including COVID-19.
+Patients with underlying medical conditions, like heart or lung disease or diabetes, or compromised immune systems, including many cancer patients, are more susceptible to viruses, including COVID-19.
 Some cancer therapies, such as targeted drugs, steroids, as well as some cancer types, like blood cancers, can result in a weakened immune system.

 As a cancer patient, if I am at higher risk, how can I protect myself?

-You, your caregivers, and close contacts can take proactive measures to protect yourselves and those around you from COVID-19 and the flu, including these common-sense prevention steps:
+You, your caregivers, and close contacts can take proactive measures to protect yourselves and those around you from COVID-19, including:

 - Wash your hands thoroughly for at least 20 seconds and frequently.
 If soap and water are unavailable, use alcohol-based hand rub.